How To Alternate Tylenol And Ibuprofen For Kids | Health Insights

 While medication plays an important role in managing fever and pain in children, non-medication strategies should also be considered:

-- Light Clothing: Dress them lightly; heavy clothing can trap heat and raise body temperature further.
+• Light Clothing: Dress them lightly and keep the room comfortable; heavy clothing can trap heat and raise discomfort.

 These strategies can complement medication use effectively while providing comfort during recovery.